-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE D IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN ВҮ WHOM RISK OWNER DIRECTORATE 16 Lack of clarity on future of FRS, leading to inertia.
+KEY RISKS RISK MITIGATION/CONTROLS IN PLACE D IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 16 Lack of clarity on future of FRS, leading to inertia.
 The Sir Ken Knight review highlighted a need to review governance arrangements relating to FRAs identified several potential governance models, regional, national, mergers, ambulance, police etc. responsibility for Fire Service has transferred from CLG to Home Office The Policing and Crime Bill (which is currently going through Parliament) introduces measures which require the police, fire and rescue, and ambulance services to collaborate with one another.
 As a minimum, the legislation requires PCCs to be represented on the relevant fire and rescue authority (FRA) (or its committees) with full voting rights, subject to the consent of the FRA.
 Alternatively, PCCs have the option of putting forward a business case which may include arrangements to take on responsibility for the governance of fire and rescue; or to become the single employer for fire and police, to deliver greater improvements through the integration of back office functions and maximise the benefits of workforce flexibility.
-As such future options now appear to be:- • remain as we are • move towards a PCC ε Discharged Failure of ESMCP to deliver a viable communication facility.
+As such future options now appear to be:- 2 3 33 6 Discharged Failure of ESMCP to deliver 17 a viable communication facility.
 Emergency Services Mobile Communication Programme (ESMCP) is a national project which will deliver a replacement communications and data service using 4G technology.
 The new broadband data services will replace the existing private mobile radio system provided by Airwave.
 Main contracts awarded to EE and Motorola for the network and network equipment respectively.
 Since the signing of the contract, there has been considerable work done by the suppliers, central programme team and emergency services in the regions.
 In 2019/20 the Programme awarded contracts to 2 suppliers for the creation and delivery of fixed vehicle devices for use in the fire appliances and wider fleet.
 The NW region is working closely with these providers to ensure the equipment meets our technical and end user requirements.
-In April 2020 the Programme made available equipment that has enabled LFRS to commence with the testing of coverage is to contractual criteria and fit for purpose.
-The ESMCP Programme has consulted upon a refresh of the 2021 FBC are fully understood.
-Technical lead colleagues in LFRS and NWFC continue to work closely with the NFCC team to ensure that tour NWFC mobilising system and internal supporting aspects such as station end equipment and vehicle four data terminals remain fit for purpose through and beyond ESMCP transition.
+In April 2020 the Programme made available equipment that has enabled LFRS to commence with the testing of coverage in order to gain the required assurances that the provision of network coverage is to contractual criteria and fit for purpose.
+The ESMCP Programme has consulted upon a refresh of the 2016 approved Full Business Case (FBC) and LFRS leads have engaged fully in the process in order to ensure that the proposed changes to the 2021 FBC are fully understood.
+Technical lead colleagues in LFRS and NWFC continue to work closely with the NFCC team to ensure that our NWFC mobilising system and internal supporting aspects such as station end equipment and vehicle mounted data terminals remain fit for purpose through and beyond ESMCP transition.
 3 3 9 Work is ongoing at both a service and regional level in order to prepare for transition to ESMCP.
 This is focussed upon coverage, transition planning, device support requirements and integration with existing systems such as MDT.
 LFRS is managing the project with a dedicated Project Manager through Home Office allocated funding and key staff members such as Head of ICT are aligned to relevant work packages.
 Work to evaluate transition planning remains ongoing and includes aspects such as dual device (Airwave and ESMCP) fitting within fire engines, device convergence opportunities, coverage testing and early trials and pilot of the voice product.
 30/11/2023 DoSP DoSP Strategy & Planning